Disalo/Kafka-Challene/README.md

 This will launch a kafka service listening on port `9092` initialised with a Topic called `Wickipedia`.

 Now you can run the producer.py and consumer.py in two different bash terminals to see the interactions.

+## Databases Short-Overview
+There is a file named as "Databases vss" to have quick look at different basic databases.